PencilCode/jquery-turtle/README.md

 a leisurely one move per second (as appropriate for the creature), but you may soon discover the desire to set speed higher.

-Setting the turtle speed to Infinity will make movement synchronous, which makes the synchronous distance, direction, and hit-testing useful for realtime game-making.
-(To play music notes without stalling turtle movement, use the global function playnow() instead of the turtle method play().)
+Setting the turtle speed to Infinity will make its movement synchronous, which makes the synchronous distance, direction, and hit-testing useful for realtime game-making.
+(To play music notes without stalling turtle movement, use the global function sound() instead of the turtle method play().)

 The turnto method can turn to an absolute bearing (if called with a single numeric argument) or towards an absolute position on the screen.
-The methods moveto and turnto accept either page or local coordinates.
+The methods moveto and turnto accept either page or graphing coordinates.

-Local coordinates are specified as bare numeric x, y argument lists or [x, y] pairs as returned from getxy(), and they are rightward, upward offsets from the center of the page.
+Graphing coordinates are measured upwards and rightwards from the center of the page, and they are specified as bare numeric x, y arguments or [x, y] pairs as returned from getxy().

-Page coordinates are specified by any object with numeric {pageX: , pageY: } properties, or an object with a pagexy() method that will return such an object.
-That includes, usefullly, mouse events and turtle or jquery objects.
-Page coordinates are rightward, downward offsets from the top-left corner of the page to the center (or transform-origin) of the given object.
+Page coordinates are specified by an object with pageX and pageY properties, or with a pagexy() method that will return such an object.
+That includes, usefullly, mouse events and turtle objects.
+Page coordinates are measured downward from the top-left corner of the page to the center (or transform-origin) of the given object.

 The hit-testing functions touches() and encloses() will test for collisions using the convex hulls of the objects in question.